 Evening meal

-The Lezyne Dunoon Dirt Dash 5050 is split over two days with an overnight camp.
+The Lezyne Dunoon Dirt Dash is a gravel cycling event split over two days with an overnight camp.

 What else you need to know before entering:

-- Format: non-timed, self-supported reliability trial with overnight camping
+• Format: non-timed, self-supported gravel cycling event with overnight camping

-- Refunds and Transfers: No refunds.
+• Refunds and transfers: No refunds.
 You can insure your entry for an additional fee (service is offered by a third party).
-You can transfer your entry up until the closing date.
+You can transfer your entry to another rider up until the closing date or to another event by Dirt Dash Ltd in the same calendar year.

 Registration & Rider Briefing